7RU7H/Archive/Alledged-Real-World-Stuff/Physics-Glossary/Equations-Glossary.md

 If you replace the $v^2$ with $c^2$ as in the speed of light it then describes the behaviour of Electromagnetic waves

+## Maxwell's Equations

+[YouTube: You don't understand Maxwell's equations](https://www.youtube.com/watch?v=KHaBmJ_g2VQ), states that because of the equals sign is like assignment in programming we can treat the right-side of the equation as the cause and the left as the effect
+#### Gauss's Law (Electric Fields or Electrostatics)

+This equation describes how electric charges produce electric fields from the divergent electric field vector.
+The electric flux through a closed surface is proportional to the enclosed electric charge.
+The Rho is the charge density sitting in space over the per-mutative of free space.

+$$\nabla \cdot \mathbf{E} = \frac{\rho}{\epsilon_0}$$
+#### Gauss's Law (Magneticism)

+This law states that there are no "magnetic charges" (monopoles); magnetic field lines always form continuous loops.
+Currently there are no observed magnetic charges or monocles.
+There is no single thing that creates magnetic fields and is caused by something else usually an electric field.
+You also cannot have a divergent magnetic field.

+$$\nabla \cdot \mathbf{B} = 0$$

+#### Faraday's Law of Induction

+This equation shows that a time-varying magnetic field creates a spatially varying, electric field (electromagnetic induction).
+Divergent curl or rotation of the electric field is caused by something: a changing magnetic field.
+$$\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t}$$
+#### Ampère Law

+This describes how magnetic fields are generated by electric currents and by changing electric fields (the displacement current).
+[Maxwell's Equations (Wikipedia)](https://en.wikipedia.org/wiki/Maxwell's_equations): *"The original law of Ampère states that magnetic fields relate to [electric current](https://en.wikipedia.org/wiki/Electric_current "Electric current").
+[Maxwell's addition](https://en.wikipedia.org/wiki/Amp%C3%A8re%E2%80%93Maxwell_law "Ampère–Maxwell law") states that magnetic fields also relate to changing electric fields, which Maxwell called [displacement current](https://en.wikipedia.org/wiki/Displacement_current "Displacement current").
+The integral form states that electric and displacement currents are associated with a proportional magnetic field along any enclosing curve.*

+[YouTube: 99% of physics explained in 5 equations](https://www.youtube.com/watch?v=OKBapkJbB8c) states that the change in magnetic field can be caused by two things, either you pass some current through a wire or change magnetic field.
+Both is in reference to the Maxwell portion and the Ampère cause a magnetic field; what is in brackets and that, which is not on the right side of the equation.
+It relates a magnetic field, with charge/current and the electric field and therefore are interrelated.
+Combined with Faraday's Law the opposite is also true.

+$$\nabla \times \vec{\mathbf{B}} = \mu_0 \left( \vec{\mathbf{J}} + \varepsilon_0 \frac{\partial \vec{\mathbf{E}}}{\partial t} \right)$$

 ## References

 [YouTube: 99% of physics explained in 5 equations](https://www.youtube.com/watch?v=OKBapkJbB8c)